Raden Patah: Demak and Majapahit conflicts during the Raden Patah period

 Prof.'s Dr. N. J. Krom in the book "Javaansche Geschiedenis" and Prof. Moh.
 Yamin in the book "Gajah Mada" said that it was not Demak who attacked Majapahit during the time of King Brawijaya V, but was King Girindrawardhana.
 Then after Girindrawardhana's attack on Majapahit in 1478 AD, Girindrawardhana then appointed himself king of Majapahit with the title of King Brawijaya VI, Girindrawardhana's power was not that long, because his Patih staged a coup and appointed himself as King Brawijaya VII.
 The war between Demak and Majapahit occurred during the reign of King Brawijaya VII, not during the time of Raden Fatah and Prabu Brawijaya V.

-In 1485 Nyoo Lay Wa died because of an indigenous rebellion.
-So, Jin Bun appointed a native as the new regent named Pa-bu-ta-la, who is also Kung-ta-bu-mi's son-in-law.

 This Pa-bu-ta-la figure is identical to Prabu Natha Girindrawardhana aka Dyah Ranawijaya who published the Jiyu inscription in 1486 and claimed to be the ruler of Majapahit, Janggala and Kadiri.

 In addition, Dyah Ranawijaya also issued a Petak inscription which tells the story of the war against Majapahit.
 This inscription gave birth to an opinion that Majapahit collapsed in 1478 not because of the attack from the Demak Sultanate, but because of the attack by the Girindrawardhana family.